 |Average train ticket price||$16 (€14)|

-Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
-There are over 300 Amtrak trains running daily.
-With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
-Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey to Newark, NJ from New York City.
+Amtrak is the main train company in the United States and operates medium and long-distance intercity services in 46 American states and 3 Canadian provinces.
+With over 300 Amtrak trains running daily, you can travel by train across America and explore destinations near and far.
+Take the Acela train for high-speed services connecting popular cities in the Northeast, the Coast Starlight to travel up and down the stunning West Coast or the Empire Builder to travel from Chicago to the Midwest and the Pacific Northwest among others.
+Amtrak offers different class options to suit any traveler’s budget with classes like Coach, Business, First and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
+When you book your train journey from New York City to Newark, NJ, you can choose between ticket types like Saver, Value, Flexible, Business and Premium.

-Train information from New York City to Newark, NJ with Amtrak:
+Amtrak from New York City to Newark, NJ train information:

-Acela is the flagship high-speed train service from Amtrak, the main train provider in the United States.
-Acela high-speed trains operate services along the Northeast Corridor, connecting popular destinations like Washington, D. C. Baltimore, Philadelphia, NYC, Providence, and Boston, just to name a few.
-Amtrak Acela trains are the fastest in the U. S. Reaching speeds up to 150 mph (250 km/h).
-Known for their superior comfort, Acela trains have spacious and comfortable seats with more legroom than Amtrak’s Coach Class seats.
-You can choose between booking a Business Class or First Class seat on an Acela train from New York City to Newark, NJ.
-In both classes amenities include seat reservations, free Wi-Fi, power outlets, adjustable lighting at every seat, conference tables and large tray tables.
+Acela is Amtrak’s flagship high-speed train service operating services along the Northeast Corridor, connecting major cities like Washington, D. C. Baltimore, Philadelphia, NYC, Providence, and Boston.
+Acela trains are the fastest in the United States and can reach speeds up to 150 mph (250 km/h).
+When booking an Acela train from New York City to Newark, NJ, you can choose between Business Class and First Class.
+Although each class offers different levels of services and accommodations, amenities in both classes include seat reservations, free Wi-Fi, power outlets, adjustable lighting at every seat, conference tables, large tray tables, and spacious and comfortable seats with extra legroom.
 Passengers can also purchase food and drinks on the train at Café Acela.

-New York City to Newark, NJ train information with Amtrak Acela:
+Amtrak Acela from New York City to Newark, NJ train information:

 With over 50 schedules in a day, passengers can book train rides from early morning to late evening for their train trip from New York to Newark.
 Amtrak operates the train trips, covering the nine mile distance between the cities.
 It can take between 12 and 16 minutes to travel from New York to Newark, NJ.